Spaghetti alla Puttanesca is a quick, simple, and rustic pasta and tomato dish with a history as rich as its delicious sauce.

 ¼ tsp red pepper flakes

-3 Large cloves garlic
+3 Large cloves of garlic

 8 Ounces thick, long-stranded pasta